 "The fact remains that Investigations were too often handled differently because the deceased was Indigenous."
+11

-35. The OIPRD's unprecedented review and report into the TBPS concludes that systemic racism exists in the TBPS at an institutional level.

-36. TBPS investigators failed on an unacceptably high number of occasions to treat or protect the deceased and his or her family equally and without discrimination because the deceased was Indigenous, they too readily presumed accident in cases of Indigenous sudden deaths, and
+- 35. The OIPRD's unprecedented review and report into the TBPS concludes that systemic racism exists in the TBPS at an institutional level.
+12 - 36.
+TBPS investigators failed on an unacceptably high number of occasions to treat or protect the deceased and his or her family equally and without discrimination because the deceased was Indigenous, they too readily presumed accident in cases of Indigenous sudden deaths, and repeatedly relied on generalized notions about how Indigenous people likely came to their deaths and acted, or failed to act, based on these assumptions.13

-&lt;sup>10 National Inquiry into Missing and Murdered Indigenous Women and Girls, Parts II and III Institutional and Expert/ Knowledge Keeper Hearing; "Criminal Justice Oversight and Accountability, Volume V, Exhibits 5, 6 & 7; and National Inquiry into Missing and Murdered Indigenous Women and Girls, Part II Institutional Hearings: "Police Polices and Practices", Volume VIII Exhibits 88, 89, & 90.
+10 National Inquiry into Missing and Murdered Indigenous Women and Girls, Parts II and III Institutional and Expert/ Knowledge Keeper Hearing; "Criminal Justice Oversight and Accountability, Volume V, Exhibits 5, 6 & 7; and National Inquiry into Missing and Murdered Indigenous Women and Girls, Part II Institutional Hearings: "Police Polices and Practices", Volume VIII Exhibits 88, 89, & 90.

-&lt;sup>11 Supra note at p.
+11 Supra note at p.
 184